signaryk/signaryk.github.io/about.md

 configuration management with Chef, and researching and developing solutions to improve to improve user's experience with their systems and improve the Linux team's workflow.

-In my free time I enjoy cooking, cartography, and listening to rock music while I tweak my Linux installations.
+In my free time I enjoy cooking, cartography, and exploring news ways to using computers.

 # Contact
 The best way to contact me is via email.